ChorNarin2/Tailwinddcss_chornarin/Readme.md

-#please read me first before you get started
+#please read me first before you get started and step by step to check it out